42 Creative Book Report Ideas for Students

 8. Fictional Yearbook Entries

-Ask your students to create a yearbook based on the characters and setting in the book.
-What do they look like?
-Cut out magazine pictures to give a good visual image for their school picture.
+Have your students create a yearbook entry based on the characters and setting in their book.
+What do the characters look like?
+Cut out magazine pictures to serve as their school pictures.
 What kind of superlative might they get?
 Best-looking?
 Class clown?
-What clubs would they be in or lead?
-Did they win any awards?
-It should be obvious from their small yearbooks whether your students dug deep into the characters in their books.
-They may also learn that who we are as individuals is reflected in what we choose to do with our lives.
+What clubs would they belong to or lead?
+What awards have they won?
+This fun assignment is a great opportunity for your students dug deep into the characters’ personas.

 11. Sandwich Book Report

 Yum!
-You’ll notice a lot of our creative book report ideas revolve around food.
-In this oldie but goodie, each layer of this book report sandwich covers a different element of the book—characters, setting, conflict, etc.
+You’ll notice a lot of creative book report ideas revolve around food.
+In this oldie but goodie, different colored paper cut into appropriately sized shapes represent parts of a sandwich.
+For instance, tan for the bread, pink for ham, green for lettuce, red for tomato, etc. On each part of the sandwich, students will write about a different element of the book—characters, setting, conflict, etc.

-Choose 15 to 20 alphabet books to help give your students examples of how they work around themes.
-Then ask your students to create their own Book Alphabet based on the book they read.
-What artifacts, vocabulary words, and names reflect the important parts of the book?
-After they find a word to represent each letter, have them write one sentence that explains where the word fits in.
+Have your students create their own alphabet book based on the book they read.
+Write After they find a word to represent each letter, have them write one sentence that explains where the word fits in.

 13. Peekaboo Book Report

-Using cardboard lap books (or small science report boards), students include details about their book’s main characters, plot, setting, conflict, resolution, etc. Then they draw a head and arms on card stock and attach them to the board from behind to make it look like the main character is peeking over this book report.
+Using cardboard lap books (or small science report boards), students display details about their book’s main characters, plot, setting, conflict, resolution, etc. Then, they add a head and arms created from card stock and attach them to the board from behind to make it look like the main character is peeking over this book report.

 14. Act the Part